w3yyb/emq_kafka_bridge/README.md

 # emq_kafka_bridge

-This is a plugin for the EMQ broker that sends all messages received by the broker to kafka.
+This is a plugin for the EMQ broker that sends all messages received by the broker to kafka. note:Erlang/OTP R19.3+ to build is required to build since EMQ 2.2-rc.2

 ## Build the EMQ broker